schigh/circuit/README.md

 the circuit breaker entered the throttled state.

 > :information_source: The `State` property of `BreakerState` is an integer.
 However,
-> when the circuit breaker state is serialized, its string value is returned
+> when the circuit breaker state is serialized, its string value is used.

 ### Reading circuit breaker state